Derrick Smith (soccer)

 Derrick Smith (born September 26, 1991) is a United States Virgin Islands international soccer player who plays college soccer for the Pittsburgh Panthers, as a defender.

 Career

-Smith played college soccer for the Pittsburgh Panthers from 2011-2013.
+Smith played college soccer for the Pittsburgh Panthers from 2011 to 2013.

 He made his international debut for United States Virgin Islands in 2011, and has appeared in FIFA World Cup qualifying matches.